Chandelas of Jejakabhukti: Origin

 The origin of the Chandelas is obscured by mythical legends.
 The epigraphic records of the dynasty, as well as contemporary texts such as Balabhadra-vilasa and Prabodha-chandrodaya, suggest that the Chandelas belonged to the legendary Lunar dynasty (Chandravansha).
 A 954 CE Khajuraho inscription states that the dynasty's first king Nannuka was a descendant of sage Chandratreya, who was a son of Atri.
 A 1002 CE Khajuraho inscription gives a slightly different account, in which Chandratreya is mentioned as a son of Indu (the Moon) and a grandson of Atri.
 The 1195 CE Baghari inscription and the 1260 CE Ajaygadh inscription contain similar accounts.
 The Balabhadra-vilasa also names Atri among the ancestors of the Chandelas.
-Another Khajuraho inscription describes the Chandela king Dhanga as a member of the Vrishni clan of the Yadavas (who also claimed to be part of the Lunar dynasty).
+A Khajuraho inscription figuratively campared the Chandela king Dhanga Varman with Krishna, who was a member of the Vrishni clan of the Yadavas (who also claimed to be part of the Lunar dynasty).

 The Mahoba-Khanda legend of the dynasty's origin goes like this: Hemaraja, a priest of the Gaharwar king of Benares, had a beautiful daughter named Hemavati.
 Once, while Hemavati was bathing in a pond, the moon god Chandra saw her and made love to her.
 Hemavati was worried about the dishonour of being an unwed mother, but Chandra assured her that their son would become a great king.
 This child was the dynasty's progenitor Chandravarma.
 Chandra presented him with a philosopher's stone and taught him politics.
 The dynasty's own records do not mention Hemavati, Hemaraja or Indrajit.
 Such legends appear to be later bardic inventions.
 In general, the Mahoba-Khanda is a historically unreliable text.
 Prithviraj Raso is also considered an historically unreliable text.

 British indologist V. A. Smith theorized that the Chandelas were of either Bhar or Gond origin.
 Some other scholars including R. C. Majumdar also supported this theory.
 The Chandelas worshipped Maniya, a tribal goddess, whose temples are located at Mahoba and Maniyagadh.
 Besides, they have been associated with places that are also associated with Bhars and Gonds.
 Also, Rani Durgavati, whose family claimed Chandela descent married a Gond chief of Garha-Mandla.
 Historian R. K. Dikshit does not find these arguments convincing: he argues that Maniya was not a tribal deity.
 Also, the dynasty's association with Gond territory is not necessarily indicative of a common descent: the dynasty's progenitor may have been posted as a governor in these territories.
 Finally, Durgavati's marriage to a Gond chief can be dismissed as a one-off case.